Stream-AD/MemStream/README.md

 ![](MemStream.png)
 After an initial training of the feature extractor on a small subset of normal data, MemStream processes records in two steps: (i) It outputs anomaly scores for each record by querying the memory for K-nearest neighbours to the record encoding and calculating a discounted distance and (ii) It updates the memory, in a FIFO manner, if the anomaly score is within an update threshold β.

-## Datasets

-Processed Datasets can be downloaded from [here](https://drive.google.com/file/d/1JNrhOr8U3Nqef1hBOqvHQPzBNWzDOFdl/view).
-Please unzip and place the files in the data folder of the repository.

 ## Demo